hexed 0.4.0

 Creates an array from scratch.

 Array will have dimensions specified by shape_arg.
-This array will be a reference to the data starting at data_arg and will not own that data.
+If data_arg is null, this Array will allocate new data, which it will now own.
+The data values will be uninitialized.
+Otherwise, this array will be a reference to the data starting at data_arg and will not own that data.

 template<typename T >